St. Kitts delivers -- scenic railway, lovely scenery, musical hosts, glittering bays, galleries and golf

 As we sailed out of St. Kitts, we wondered why Columbus bypassed it on his search for the New World.
 How he missed landing on its lovely pink sand beaches, we'll never know.

 UP NEXT: Off to Paris, for night life, architecture, lights, fountains, fashion, history and of course, fabulous food.
 Is there a city that combines these elements in such alluring fashion?
 We think not.
 And off season, there are more benefits -- crowds are gone and museums and restaurants aren't crowded.
-Remember to explore, learn and live and catch us Fridays when we post for each week -- a new twist on travel, the arts, nature and romance.
+Remember to explore, learn and live and catch us weekly for a fresh twist on travel, the arts, nature and romance.
 Mais oui.
 Et s'il vous plait, tell your friends about us and consider leaving a comment.
-We are over a million hits now, thanks to you!
+We are over a million views now, thanks to you!

 Comments